infinityoneframework/infinity_one/README.md

 * Code syntax highlighting
 * Profile editing and admin pages
 * Very configurable
+* Markdown support in messages
 * and more ...
 ## Feature Roadmap

 * Replace the Rock.Chat UI with a new original design
 * Peer to peer Video
 * Peer to peer Audio
-* Presence adapters for on-the-phone presence with Asterisk PBX
+* Presence adapters for on-the-phone presence with Asterisk PBX (commercial plugin)
 * Mobile clients and Push notifications
 * Email and SMS notifications
 * OTR Conversations